Statement on Dar Al-Farooq Islamic Center Attack

-Faith Leaders Welcome Leaked HHS Draft Loosening HHS Contraception Mandate
+Faith Leaders Welcome Leaked HHS Draft Loosening Contraception Mandate

 1AP President Comments on Pivotal Religious Freedom Supreme Court Case

 FOR IMMEDIATE RELEASE April 18, 2017 WASHINGTON, DC—Tomorrow, Wednesday April 19, the U.S. Supreme Court—including Justice Gorsuch—will hear oral arguments in Trinity Lutheran Church v.
 Comer.
 The case could have a major impact on state constitutional questions involving the application of Missouri’s “Blaine Amendment”.
 The outcome will determine whether religious groups have the right to […]